 Version control history

 Author Date Comment Version

-James Stewart 24/02/2021 Initial Draft 0.1
+Lauren Henly 24/02/2022 0.1

-James Stewart 18/03/2021 Finalised draft following review by Sarah Clark on 15/03/2021
+22/03/2022 Reviewed by J. Stewart 1.0

 Background of Monitoring and Control Plan

 In 2012, the Department for Environment, Food and Rural Affairs (Defra) announced a revised approach to the management of commercial fisheries in European Marine Sites (EMS).
 The objective of this revised approach is to ensure that all existing and potential commercial fishing activities are managed in accordance with Article 6 of the Habitats Directive.